 Mostly, I found the software convenient to navigate and use for the different tasks.
 Creating a basic DVD video disc (in DVD-Video, DVD-VR, or DVD+VR format) was an easy and pleasant experience: Just pick the files, and if they aren’t already MPEG-2 encoded, the software will do the necessary transcoding.
 It works with a variety of formats, including .mpg, .avi, DV, and HDV.
 Ulead has improved the video editing tools since the previous version, refining what they can do.
 I found the tool collection to be a strong selling point for this package.

 Also new: the Ad-Zapper option, for automatically detecting and removing commercials.
 I’ve yet to try this feature; but if it works, it could be a boon for those who wish to transfer recorded TV shows to disc.

 The slide show creation software, however, manages to be both easy and confounding at the same time.
 Adding files and effects to a slide show is easier than building menus for it.
 In addition, DVD MovieFactory 5 doesn’t give you as much control over the minute details as you get with some of the dedicated slide show software programs.
-For a look at two such programs, read my December 2005 column.

 The slide show feature supports creating high-def slide shows, which means you can view your digital images in full resolution on a high-def screen.
 Unfortunately, the slide show creation option does not copy the original still images to disc along with the MPEG-2 slide show.
 To put the stills on anything but DVD, CD-RW, or DVD-RAM media, you’ll have to create a multisession disc by completing the slide show, closing that burning session, and then opening a separate session to add the original images as data.
 With rewritable discs, you don’t have to close the session.